Making Your Own Natural Beeswax Jar Candles

 Most people use a pencil or chopstick to secure the wick.
 The metal tab is affixed to the bottom of the jar and the top of the wick is wrapped around the pencil.

 Then they set the pencil on top of the glass jar with each end resting on opposite sides.
-That results in the wick bein held straight when the hot wax is poured in the jar.
-This would work great with longer wicks.
+This works best with longer wicks.

 Use The Clip Of A Pen To Hold Candle Wick

 Other people use the clip on a pen.
-I do this too from time to time.
 But I’ve found that depending upon the style of either the clip or the pen, it doesn’t always sit steady.

-The pen can tilt or roll slightly on top of the jar and not hold the wick as steady or straight as I like.
+The pen can tilt or roll slightly on top of the jar and not hold the wick as straight as I like.

 Using a pen clip to steady candle wick.
 It's easy to make your own natural beeswax jar candles.
 It's fun, it's easy, and it's natural.
 And who doesn't love a beeswax candle?? #TexasHomesteader